kdave/kdave.github.io/escaped-snapper-snapshots/index.md

 So what happened?
 I was removing some old kernels, manually by rpm.
 And it started to report write errors, no space.
 Indeed, df reported just 64K available.
 This is within the margin of accuracy that we're able to get from the statfs syscall.
-Sidenote, getting this right is a lot of guesswork, so 64K is as good as it gets.
+Side note, getting this right is a lot of guesswork, so 64K is as good as it gets.

 ```